-- 1. All students must have a Student Identification Card.
+1. All students must have a Student Identification Card.
 Identification cards are received at the beginning of freshman year or with new enrollment.
 These cards are used to open exterior doors during the school day, purchase lunches, and check out library materials.

-If lost or stolen, students should see the technology intern in the library for replacement.
+- 2. If lost or stolen, students should see the technology intern in the library for replacement.
 The first replacement card is free.
-Further replacements cost \$5. - 2.
-If a student has lost their student identification card, they should see the technology intern in the library for a replacement. - 3.
-Student identification cards are active from 7 a.m.-4:30 p.m.
+Further replacements cost \$5. - 3.
+Student identification cards are active from 7:00a.m.
+4:30p.m.
 Monday-Friday. - 4.
-Student identification cards can be used to enter the Center of Clayton from 7 a.m.-2:30 p.m.
+Student identification cards can be used to enter the Center of Clayton from 7:00a.m.
+2:30p.m.
 Monday-Friday.
 Students must check-in with the link attendant after 2:30 p.m.
 Monday-Friday - 5.
 Student identification cards are programmed to open the following doors: - o Front/Globe Door - o CTE/Baseball Field Door - o Greyhound Entrance/Stuber Gym Door - o Band Door - 6.
 Students should not allow others entry to the building when they open an exterior door.
 Students should use their individual student identification card to enter the building and not allow unrecognized classmates, unrecognized staff members, parents, etc. to enter the building. - 7.
 Students should direct all visitors to the front entrance to buzz in. - 8.
-If a student forgets their student identification card they can use the buzzer at the Front/Globe entrance. - 9.
-Students should not use excessive force on exterior doors until they open.
+If a student forgets their student identification card they can use the buzzer at the Front/Globe entrance. - Students should not use excessive force on exterior doors until they open.
 This compromises the ability of the door to function properly and compromises our safety.